1-Pyrroline-5-carboxylate dehydrogenase

-The three substrates of this enzyme are (S)-1-pyrroline-5-carboxylate, NAD^{+}, and H_{2}O, whereas its three products are glutamate, NADH, and H^{+}.
+The three substrates of this enzyme are (S)-1-pyrroline-5-carboxylate, nicotinamide adenine dinucleotide (NAD^{+}), and water.
+The starting material is in chemical equilibrium with L-glutamate-5-semialdehyde, which is oxidised to L-glutamic acid, giving reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (S)-1-pyrroline-5-carboxylate:NAD^{+} oxidoreductase.
 Other names in common use include delta-1-pyrroline-5-carboxylate dehydrogenase, 1-pyrroline dehydrogenase, pyrroline-5-carboxylate dehydrogenase, pyrroline-5-carboxylic acid dehydrogenase, L-pyrroline-5-carboxylate-NAD^{+} oxidoreductase, and 1-pyrroline-5-carboxylate:NAD^{+} oxidoreductase.
 This enzyme participates in glutamate metabolism and arginine and proline metabolism.